celsiusnarhwal/reflex-export/README.md

 ## Usage

+> [!IMPORTANT]
-Reflex must be available on the system path or in your project's virtual environment before you run this action.
+> Reflex must be available on the system path or in your project's virtual environment before you run this action.
-If a `poetry.lock` file is found at the root of your Reflex project, the action will use [Poetry](https://python-poetry.org) to determine where the virtual environment is located; otherwise, it will look for a `.venv` directory at your project's root.
+> In the latter case, the virtual environment must be located in a `.venv` directory that is in either your project's
+> root or one of its parent directories.
+>
+> If your preferred package manager has a default behavioer of storing virtual environments somewhere else
+> (e.g., [Poetry](https://python-poetry.org/docs/configuration/#virtualenvsin-project), [pipenv](https://pipenv.pypa.io/en/latest/virtualenv.html#custom-virtual-environment-location), you will
+> need to either configure it to use `.venv` directory or install packages into the system environment.
+If that isn't
+> possible, you can use the [`interpreter` input](#inputs) to provide a path to the virtual environment's Python interpreter.

 ```yaml
 - name: Checkout Repository